-The responsibility of the weak-side front line player is to be in help position where they can assist if the on-ball defender is beaten down the middle off the dribble, and also to prevent direct passes down the middle of the press.
+The responsibility of the weak-side front line player is to be in help position where they can assist if the on-ball defender is beaten down the middle off the dribble, and also prevent direct passes down the middle of the press.

-Once the trap is set by the ball-side front line player, the weak-side font line player becomes one of the two interceptors in the press and must move to the middle of the floor.
+Once the trap is set by the ball-side front line player, the weak-side front line player becomes one of the two interceptors in the press and must move to the middle of the floor.